-All of HACA's Housing Choice Voucher Housing Eligibility Specialists and low income housing Property Managers maintain specific information on accessible units and their unique accommodations.
-HACA also grants reasonable accommodations to low income housing residents who request accessibility features to be added to existing units or units offered, or offers unit transfers if the requested modifications to the existing units are not feasible.
-Finally, HACA's Housing Choice Voucher Landlord Outreach Specialist solicits landlords/owners who have accessible housing units to participate in the Housing Choice Voucher Program.
+All of HACA's Housing Choice Voucher Housing Eligibility Specialists maintain specific information on accessible units and their unique accommodations.
+HACA's Housing Choice Voucher Landlord Outreach Specialist solicits landlords/owners who have accessible housing units to participate in the Housing Choice Voucher Program.
 A descriptive list of accessible units is available to voucher holders who are seeking such a unit.